aosabook/500lines/async-web-server/writeup.md

 ### Stepping Through Expansions

 Lets step through the expansion for `send-message`, just so you understand what's going on.
-What I'm about to show you is the output of the SLIME macroexpander, which does a one-level expansion on the macro call you give it.
+What I'm about to show you is the output of the SLIME macro-expander, which does a one-level expansion on the macro call you give it.

 	(define-closing-handler (send-message)
 	    ((room :string (>= 16 (length room)))